"It's not an easy decision, Commander, but it's one you'll have to make."

 On the flip side, the Colonel "Resilience" passive ability makes them immune to Critical Hits.

 Crazy Awesome: In-universe, going by their nicknames.
 Most Assaults end up with nicknames - which are usually given by their comrades - that essentially state that this guy/gal is totally crazy.
+Examples are

 Death or Glory Attack: About three-fourth's of the Assaults tactics involve one version of this or another.
 If the Assault succeeds, he does devastating damage to an enemy.
 If the Assault misses, isn't supported, or gets bad orders, he's going to be in a position where enemy fire will tear him apart. i.e. ending a chain of attacks and movement right next to a Berserker who is still clinging to life and very unhappy.